Distributed Agreement in Dynamic Peer-to-Peer Networks: Introduction

-Obtaining (almost everywhere) agreement among nodes in P2P networks is considered by King et al.\ in \cite{KSSV06} in the context of the leader election problem.
+We note that Byzantine adversaries are quite different from the adversaries considered in this paper.
+A Byzantine adversary can have nodes behaving arbitrarily, but no new nodes are added (i.e., no churn), whereas in our case (an external) adversary controls the churn and topology of the network but {\em not} the behavior of the nodes.
+Despite this difference it is worthwhile to mention that there has been significant work in designing peer-to-peer networks that are provably robust to a large number of Byzantine faults~\cite{FS02,HK03,NW03,Scheideler05}.
+These focus only on robustly enabling storage and retrieval of data items.
+The problem of achieving almost-everywhere agreement among nodes in P2P networks (modeled as an expander graph) is considered by King et al.\ in \cite{KSSV06} in the context of the leader election problem; essentially, \cite{KSSV06} is a sparse (expander) network implementation of the full information protocol of \cite{KSS06}.
 More specifically, \cite{KSSV06} assumes that the adversary corrupts a constant fraction $b < 1/3$ of the processes that are under its control throughout the run of the algorithm.
 The protocol of \cite{KSSV06} guarantees that with constant probability an uncorrupted leader will be elected and that a $1-O(\frac{1}{\log n})$ fraction of the uncorrupted processes know this leader.
-Note that the failure assumption of \cite{KSSV06} is quite different from the one we use: Even though we do not assume corrupted nodes, the adversary is free to subject different nodes to churn in every round.
+Again, we note that the failure assumption of \cite{KSSV06} is quite different from the one we use: Even though we do not assume corrupted nodes, the adversary is free to subject different nodes to churn in every round.
+Also note that the algorithm of \cite{KSSV06} does not work for dynamic networks.